Sjors/nado-book/resources/assume-utxo.md

 Developers could be very patient though.
 Instead of immediately trying to spend the from-thin-air coins, they could wait many years.
 Perhaps by that time, many miners will have reinstalled their node, along with the manipulated snapshot, and synced it.
 Perhaps many exchanges did so as well.
 And many regular users.
 So when they finally spend the from-thin-air coins, perhaps the block is only considered invalid by a small group of old school hardcore bitcoiners.

-So as before, this attack requires the whole world to conspire against you, but as far as global conspiracies go, this one is slightly easier to pull off, and slightly more difficult to detect.
+So as before, this attack requires much of the world to conspire against you, but as far as global conspiracies go, it may be ever so slightly less difficult to get away with.

 One way to mitigate this attack is for every block to include a hash of the current UTXO snapshot.
 This would be a soft fork (see chapter @sec:taproot_activation).
 That way, every node verifies the snapshot, and it wouldn’t have to be included in the software.

-However, producing such a hash would increase the verification time for a block from a few seconds to more than a minute.
+However, as things stand today, producing such a hash would increase the verification time for a block from a few seconds to more than a minute.
 So a different type of hash has been proposed.^[MuHash: <https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-May/014337.html>]

 There will probably be a lot more discussion before such a soft fork is even proposed.
 At the time of writing, AssumeUTXO is still being developed.
 Nodes can already produce snapshots of their UTXO set, but the code to actually load and use a snapshot is still undergoing review.^[<https://github.com/bitcoin/bitcoin/pull/15606>]